 Our OB/HRM faculty supervisors are leading scholars with exceptional research and teaching records.
 They publish in the leading journals in the field and are nationally/internationally recognized for their research expertise.
 They are active in the top conferences in the field; this involvement in the larger research community provides you with remarkable networking opportunities.

-"My research interests center on the processes by which individuals move from being organizational outsiders to insiders.
+"My research interests centre on the processes by which individuals move from being organizational outsiders to insiders.
 To that end, I examine the role of factors such as the impact of Realistic Job Previews (RJPs) and applicants’ pre-entry expectations on their post-entry adjustment.
 Although post-entry adjustment can mean many things, my interests focus primarily on employee attitudes toward the organization (e.g. organizational commitment) and behaviours (e.g. turnover).
 I am also interested in the ways that organizations can facilitate the transition from outsider to insider via activities such as organizational socialization and the development of psychological contracts."

 "Employee performance reviews are conducted by most organizations on an annual or semi-annual basis, often at great time and expense.
 Interestingly, research indicates that managers and employees alike find performance evaluations to be among the most disliked aspects of their jobs.
 My research examines the process and outcomes of performance evaluations from the perspective of both managers conducting the evaluations and employees being evaluated.
 Some of the issues I examine are why managers deliberately provide evaluations of employees that they know to be inaccurate as well as the reactions employees have to receiving performance feedback.
 The approach I like to take to research is to examine what are largely considered to be human resource issues by applying theories and concepts from organizational behaviour.
 Secondary areas of interest to me are leadership and employee selection."